brand00711/Whatsapp_Bulk_Messanger/README.md

 # Whatsapp_Bulk_Messanger

-Of course!
-If you have the project on GitHub and want to present it without slides, you can use the following script as a guide:

 **Introduction:**
 - I am excited to present my WhatsApp bulk messaging project, which I've developed using Python, NumPy, Pandas, and Flask.